netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Grafana

 The Grafana Agent needs local configuration for all data collection jobs and features.
-So, all configurations require ssh access to the servers monitored.

-For internet access isolation, Grafana provides a number of alternatives.
-The most common is the installation of a Prometheus on-prem, and then push the metrics from this Prometheus to Grafana Cloud.
+For internet access isolation, Grafana provides a number of alternatives for metrics and logs, which usually require running databases (e.g. Prometheus) locally.

 ### Netdata

 Netdata needs to configured locally, for data collection jobs, features and alerts.

-We are currently at the final stages of releasing **Dynamic Configuration**, a feature that allows configuring Netdata centrally, while still pushing and maintaining all configurations at the edge.
-So, we will attempt to bridge the gap between `Centrally` and `At the edge`, by blending these 2 worlds. **Dynamic Configuration** for data collection jobs and alerts will be released with Netdata version 1.45 (in March 2024).
+We are currently at the final stages of releasing **Dynamic Configuration**, a feature that allows configuring Netdata centrally, while still pushing and maintaining all configurations at the edge. **Dynamic Configuration** for data collection jobs and alerts will be released with Netdata version 1.45 (in March 2024).

-Unlike all other monitoring solutions, Netdata uses the agent as a distributed database.
+Unlike the other monitoring solutions, Netdata uses the agent as a distributed database.
 So, instead of pushing metrics to Netdata Cloud, it only advertises which metrics it collects and maintains.
 All the features, including data collection, retention, querying, machine learning, alerting, etc are implemented by the open-source Netdata agent, at the edge.

 Netdata agents can be configured to act as observability centralization points, thus isolating and offloading production systems from observability tasks.
 This feature is called **streaming** and it actually turns Netdata Children into data-collectors and Netdata Parents into multi-node observability centralization points.

-Netdata supports vertical scalability via Netdata Parents and virtually unlimited horizontal scalability via Netdata Cloud, which transparently integrates independent Netdata Parents into one uniform infrastructure.
+Netdata supports vertical scalability via Netdata Parents and virtually unlimited horizontal scalability via Netdata Cloud, which transparently merges independent Netdata Parents and Agents into an integrated and uniform infrastructure.

 Since all Netdata Agents installed are complete observability stacks, Netdata allows accessing dashboards locally too.
 This provides highly available dashboards, even in case the infrastructure is facing internet connectivity problems.